yasindunethmina/create-t3-chill-app/README.md

 ### 🚀 One-Command Project Bootstrap
 -
   Get started instantly with the `npx create-t3-chill-app` CLI tool.
-It checks your environment, scaffolds your project, installs dependencies, and guides you through environment and Stripe setup—so you can focus on building, not configuring.
+It checks your environment, scaffolds your project, installs dependencies, and guides you through environment and Stripe setup, so you can focus on building, not configuring.

 ### 🔐 Authentication & Security